MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 In :numref:`baroclinic_gyre_trelax_freesurface` we show contours of free surface height (``ETAN``; this is what we plotted in our :ref:`barotropic gyre tutorial solution <barotropic_gyre_solution>`) overlaying a 2-D color plot of ``TRELAX``
-(red is where heat is released from the ocean, blue where heat enters the ocean), averaged over year 100.
+(blue is where heat is released from the ocean, red where heat enters the ocean), averaged over year 100.
 Note that a subtropical gyre is readily apparent, as suggested by geostropic currents in balance with the free surface elevation (not shown, but the reader is encouraged to load diagnostics ``UVEL`` and ``VVEL`` and plot the circulation at various levels).
 Heat is entering the ocean mainly along the southern boundary,